Updated for Chrome 146:

 A user visits a public website (like gmail.com) and that site tries to load content from a CDN or resource protected by a ZTNA Access Policy.
 Chrome treats this as a public site accessing a "local" resource and triggers the security prompt.

-This behaviour is part of Chrome's Local Network Access (LNA) feature, which states: "For the first milestone of Local Network Access, we consider a 'local network request' any request from the public network to a local network or loopback destination."
+This behavior is part of Chrome's Local Network Access (LNA) feature, which states: "For the first milestone of Local Network Access, we consider a 'local network request' any request from the public network to a local network or loopback destination."

 Detailed explanation: